 12 Organizing Cart

 For a colorful way to organize a variety of everyday items—think pencils, makeup, hairbrush, papers—this colorful find is one of the easiest space saving dorm ideas.
-Sit in the corner, move it around as you need it to get ready in front of the mirror, and then push it back to its resting spot when you’re finished.
+Sit it in the corner, move it around as you need it to get ready in front of the mirror, and then push it back to its resting spot when you're finished.